Company Detail

 Job DescriptionJob Description

-Responsible for creating a nurturing, engaging, and developmentally appropriate learning environment for young children, typically aged 4-5 years.
-They design and implement lesson plans that promote cognitive, social, emotional, and physical development, aligning with early childhood education standards.
-Key responsibilities include fostering creativity, curiosity, and a love for learning through play-based and structured activities, managing classroom behavior, and maintaining open communication with families about their child’s progress.
-Pre-K teachers also collaborate with colleagues to ensure a safe, inclusive, and supportive environment that prepares children for kindergarten and beyond.
+Our ideal candidate will design and deliver engaging, developmentally appropriate early childhood education for children aged 4-5 years.
+Lesson plans will focus on cognitive, social, emotional, and physical growth, while incorporating early childhood education standards.
+Key responsibilities include fostering creativity, curiosity, and a love of learning through a mix of structured and play-based activities, classroom management, and open communication with families about child progress.
+The successful candidate will work collaboratively with colleagues to ensure a safe, inclusive, and supportive environment that prepares children for kindergarten and beyond.

 Requirements